 Community Festivals Fund

-On Monday 31 July Mid and East Antrim Borough Council opened the Community Festivals Fund for the second call of applications for festivals taking place before 31 March 2018.
+The Community Festivals Fund reopens on Monday 1 July for applications for festivals taking place before 31 March 2020.
 Council would particularly welcome applications for festivals which promote equality, target poverty and social exclusion and encourage cultural expression.

 The Community Festivals Fund is a competitive scheme and festival organisers will be required to demonstrate how their festival meets the assessment criteria.
 There is no guarantee that successful applicants will receive the amount applied for.

 - Single Day Festivals - 100% funding up to £1,500

 Festivals must last more than 3 hours and must consist of more than one element.
 For example BBQ, children’s entertainment, music etc.

 - Multi-day Festivals - 100% funding up to £2,000